angeldothycodes/SC-900-JOURNEY/Ep22-Azure Identity Protection.md

 **What is sign-in risk?**

-**Sign-in risk** is the probability that the sign-in wasn't performed by the
+**Sign-in risk** is the probability that the sign-in wasn't performed by the user.